byeol3325/byeol3325/README.md

 <details>
   <summary>Brief description of the projects involved 📚 </summary>
 1. 3D Building Exterior Reconstruction(KETI <img src="imgs/keti.png" alt="KETI" width="100" height="40"/>) - 20.08 ~ 20.12
-- 목표 : 3D Reconstruction using monocular images
+- Goal : Build a 3D reconstruction module using monocular images.
-- 역할 : (Lead Researcher, 80% contribution) sift/surf keypoint matching, 에피폴라라인 구하기, 카메라 간 관계 찾기, PnP, BA 등 전반적인 모든 3D reconstruction 과정들 개발
+- Role : Lead Researcher (80% contribution) – Developed keypoint matching (SIFT/SURF), computed epipolar lines, estimated camera relationships, and implemented PnP & BA... etc. Worked on all major steps of the 3D reconstruction process.
-- 성과 : monocular images들을 통한 3D reconstruction 모듈 개발
+- Acheivement : Successfully developed a 3D reconstruction module using monocular images.

 2. Robust monocular camera 3D object detection in various camera environments(Hyundai) - 21.03 ~ 22.06
-- Lead Researcher (70% contribution)
-- 목표 : monocular camera 3D object detection이 카메라 환경에 따라 성능이 크게 저하되는 문제를 해결
+- Goal : Solve the problem that monocular camera 3D object detection has significantly reduced performance depending on the camera environment.
-- 역할 : Developed data augmentation for images with varying camera rotations/translation, Identified the causes of performance degradation, and developed 성능저하 방지하는 교정 알고리즘 개발
+- Role : Lead Researcher (70% contribution) – Developed data augmentation for images with different camera angles, analyzed the causes of performance drops, and developed correction algorithms to prevent degradation.
-- 성과 : 성능 저하의 원인을 파악하였고 학습없이 ~ 수치 찾기
+- Acheivement : Identified key reasons for performance degradation.
+Improved accuracy from 20% to 80% for a 3-degree angle difference and from 1% to 50% for a 5-degree angle difference.
+Results led to international patents and publications.

-3. Road Object Position/Speed Estimation Module Development - 22.08 ~ 22.12
+3. Development of car location and speed estimation module from CCTV - 22.08 ~ 22.12
+- Goal : Develop a module to estimate car position and speed using only CCTV video.
-- Lead Researcher (80% contribution)
+- Role : Lead Researcher (80% contribution) - Developed on road detection and image warping, vehicle speed estimation, and optimized performance.
-- 목표 : CCTV 카메라 촬영 영상만을 활용하여 객체 위치 및 속도 추정 모듈 개발
-- 역할 : Road detection and warping, vehicle speed estimation and 성능향상 optimization
+- Acheivement : Achieved over 90% accuracy in vehicle speed estimation on the given dataset.
-- 성과 : 해당 데이터 셋 내에서 차량의 속도를 90%이상의 정확도로 검출하였음

 4. Miltitary Scientific Surveillance System(육군본부) - 23.03 ~ 23.09
 - Performance Enhancement Officer (30% contribution)